 They use charm and flattery and offer favors, help, and gifts to be accepted and loved.
 Criticism, guilt, and self-pity are also used to manipulate to get what they want: “Why do you only think of yourself and never ask or help me with my problems?
 I helped you.”
 Acting like a victim is a way to manipulate with guilt.

 Addicts routinely deny, lie, and manipulate to protect their addiction.
 Their partners also manipulate for example, by hiding or diluting an addict’s drugs or alcohol or through other covert behavior.
 They may also lie or tell half-truths to avoid confrontations or control the addict’s behavior.

 Passive-aggressive behavior can also be used to manipulate.
 When you have trouble saying no, you might agree to things you don’t want to, and then get your way by forgetting, being late, or doing it half-heartedly.
 Typically, passive-aggression is a way of expressing hostility.
-Forgetting “on purpose” is conveniently avoids what you don’t want to do and gets back at your partner – like forgetting to pick up your spouse’s clothes from the cleaners.
+Forgetting “on purpose” conveniently avoids what you don’t want to do and gets back at your partner – like forgetting to pick up your spouse’s clothes from the cleaners.
 Sometimes, this is done unconsciously, but it’s still a way of expressing anger.
-More hostile is offering deserts to your dieting partner.
+More hostile is offering desserts to your dieting partner.

 How to Handle Manipulators